-Take some time to think intentionally about which of these tactics make the most sense for your brand based on your pre, during and post event planning strategy.
+Take some time to think intentionally about which of these tactics make the most sense for your brand based on your pre, during and post event planning strategies.

-💡Connect with local reps to get to know your audience and start building buzz.
+💡Connect with local industry reps to get to know your audience and start building buzz.

 💡Develop event content based on audience’s *real* needs.

-💡Run digital ads to reach new and bigger audiences.
+💡Run digital media ads to reach new and bigger audiences.

 💡Make sure there’s an option to add the event straight into their calendar.

 💡Send attendees physical gifts or merch to keep your event top-of-mind.

 💡Send value-first reminder emails three days before the event, the day before, and 10 minutes before.